liamgentile/LyricBox/README.md

 ### Data Collection

 I collected lyric data from the website az-lyrics.com.
 I used a number of different webscraping techniques and packages, namely Selenium and Zyte.
-I also used a VPN to evade being blocked by the website.

 The data collection process was composed of two steps: